 Any changes to or transfer of the awarded contract must be conducted in accordance with the rules and procedures that the procuring authority established in the rules of the procurement.
 Generally, bona fide changes to the contract are permitted where the contracting parties mutually agree to them.
 The policies of public entities usually include rules that restrict the transfer of public contracts.
 For instance, the PSPC Supply Manual contains clauses that impose limitations on a contractor's capacity to assign contracts without the consent of the purchaser.26 The Canadian International Trade Tribunal (CITT), which adjudicates certain complaints with regard to the procurement process, has suggested that it does not object to contracts being assumed by a third party.27

 i Framework agreements and central purchasing

-Framework agreements and central purchasing on behalf of other public authorities are viable and in some cases encouraged methods of procurement in Canada.
+Framework agreements and central purchasing on behalf of other public authorities are viable and, in some cases, encouraged methods of procurement in Canada.
 In practice, government entities in Canada employ procurement practices that run the gamut between centralisation and decentralisation.
-For example, New Brunswick's Procurement Act requires all provincial government departments and various other public bodies to purchase services and supplies through the Ministry of Government Services unless certain narrow exceptions apply.37 On the other hand, public procurement at the federal level is conducted in a relatively decentralised manner.
-As long as the procurement processes conducted through arrangements of this kind comply with the obligations referred to in this chapter, such as the duty to conduct a fair competition, the duty to disclose all material evaluation criteria and the duty to reject non-compliant tenders, as well as all applicable international trade obligations, procuring authorities and teams are free to establish framework and central purchasing agreements among themselves.
+For example, New Brunswick's Procurement Act requires all provincial government departments and various other public bodies to purchase services and supplies through the Ministry of Government Services unless certain narrow exceptions apply.28 On the other hand, public procurement at the federal level is conducted in a relatively decentralised manner.
+Provided that the procurement processes conducted through arrangements of this kind comply with the obligations referred to in this chapter – such as the duty to conduct a fair competition, the duty to disclose all material evaluation criteria and the duty to reject non-compliant tenders – as well as all applicable international trade obligations, procuring authorities and teams are free to establish framework and central purchasing agreements among themselves.

 ii Joint ventures